 In other articles such as “Game Time” – which, if you search for it using the words “Zhao Ran” on the GT website, now brings up a list of recent unrelated news articles but can still actually be found here – Zhao took an alternative approach to basic details like facts and quotes.

 Here, for example, is Joseph Bailey, a 31-year-old “Internet novelist” who says of the Games: “I get up, have breakfast and chat with friends online as usual.
 The only difference for me is that I can collect more stories for my writing… I can handle the inconvenience; everything will be back on track after three weeks.”
 Indeed!
-But readers eager to see the fruits of Bailey’s Olympics anecdote-gathering may have to wait a little longer.
+But readers eager to reap the fruits of Bailey’s Olympics anecdote-gathering may have to wait a little longer.
 Or a lot longer.
-For, so far as anyone knows, “Joseph Bailey” does not exist — try googling this “Internet writer.”
+So far as anyone knows, “Joseph Bailey” does not exist — try searching the Internet for this “Internet writer.”

-The bumbling Johnson is famous for being a likeable embodiment of Colonel Blimp, and has quite a style that’s distinctive for its bumbling pomp.
-Therefore, in the raw draft of the GT article that went to the copyeditor’s desk, it seemed a somewhat off-form Johnson saying things such as, “It is true that some people want to make a killing during the Games and we do receive a few criminal reports for steal and robber, but that’s normal and during the past four years, the criminal rate was declined continuously.”
+The rambling Johnson is famous for his embodiment of a Colonel Blimp persona, a style that’s distinctive for its bumbling pomp.
+In the raw draft of the article that went to the GT copyeditor’s desk, Johnson is quoted as saying, “It is true that some people want to make a killing during the Games and we do receive a few criminal reports for steal and robber, but that’s normal and during the past four years, the criminal rate was declined continuously.”
 Not exactly Boris’s voice.
-But this partly mangled phrase was still polished and then published:
+This partly mangled phrase was nevertheless polished and duly published:

 “It’s true that there have been a few cases of theft, but that’s normal,” said Johnson.
 “The crime rate has actually dropped significantly over the last four years,” he noted.

-Though hardly a scandal to the GT management, the veil was finally lifted after the reporter submitted another a piece taken almost entirely from an article in the London Evening Standard about, of all things, Olympic pin collecting, albeit with the bits from the Evening Standard piece placed – in quotation marks – in the mouths of supposed “interviewees,” including “Belgian collector Jamie McGill.”
-An eagle-eyed foreign editor spotted the haphazard veering between language styles, which led to a scouring of Zhou’s previous pieces.
+Though such matters are hardly a scandal to the GT management, the charade finally became impossible to ignore after the reporter submitted another piece, lifted almost entirely from an article in the London Evening Standard about, of all things, Olympic pin collecting, albeit with the bits from the Evening Standard piece placed – in quotation marks – in the mouths of supposed “interviewees,” including “Belgian collector Jamie McGill.”
+An keen-eyed foreign editor spotted the haphazard veering between language styles, which finally led to a scouring of Zhou’s previous pieces.

-As mentioned, plagiarism is as rife in Chinese papers as op-eds by wingnut military academics, mostly thanks to the complete lack of attention given to the first deadly sin of nonfiction writing at university, where even senior professors think nothing of putting together papers stolen from colleagues or compiled by teams of graduate students from Wikipedia and Google Translate.
+As mentioned, plagiarism is as rife in Chinese papers as opinion pieces by wingnut academics.
+This is mostly thanks to the complete lack of attention given to this sin at most universities, where even senior professors think nothing of putting together papers stolen from colleagues or compiled by teams of graduate students from Wikipedia and Google Translate.

-This isn’t the first time GT has had plagiarism problems, either; one US “commentator” was discovered to be translating articles from US papers into Chinese, sending them to the paper, and then having them translated back into English.
-That’s one of the chief recourses of Chinese journalists with a little foreign-language savvy, since it avoids the easy Google search that’s caught so many other plagiarists.
-Still, one supposes it’s a good thing that the management is, at last, taking it seriously and adopting a “zero-tolerance” policy – though don’t expect a coherent and cohesive strategy for eliminating plagiarism to emerge anytime soon.
+This isn’t the first time GT has had plagiarism problems, either; one US “commentator” was discovered to be translating articles from US papers into Chinese, sending them to the paper, then having them translated back into English.
+That’s one of the chief recourses of Chinese journalists with a little foreign-language savvy, since it usually avoids the easy Google search that’s caught so many other plagiarists.
+One supposes it’s a good thing that the newspaper’s management is, at last, taking this problem seriously and adopting a “zero-tolerance” policy – though don’t expect a coherent and cohesive strategy for eliminating plagiarism to emerge anytime soon.